simonespa/machine-learning-playground/docs/statistics_numerical_recall/README.md

 A _"multivariate linear equation"_ on the other hand will have more than one variables: $y = \theta_0 + \theta_1X_1 + \theta_2X_2 + ... + \theta_nX_n$

 In a univariate linear equation, $\theta_0$ represent the `y-intercept` and $\theta_1$ is the `gradient` (a.k.a. `slope` of the function).

+## Variance

+The variance of something is equal to the ratio between the sum of squares of these things over the number of these things, which is equal to the average sum of squares.

+The variance describes the variation or the residuals around